peteheaney/anylink/README.md

 ## Installation

-1. Copy the 'anylink' folder to 'system/expressionengine/third_party' on your server.
+1. Copy the `anylink` folder to `system/expressionengine/third_party` on your server.
-2. Visit Add-ons > Fieldtypes in your ExpressionEngine control panel and, next to AnyLink, click 'Install'.
+2. Visit Add-ons > Fieldtypes in your ExpressionEngine control panel and, next to AnyLink, click Install.